 RELATED: Grab this Immune-Boosting Soup Recipe

-How to Make This Detox Vegetable Soup:
+How to Make This Healthy Vegetable Soup Recipe:

 If you’re looking for a protein boost, throw in some chicken or beef or even beans or just leave it as is when you need a fresh start.
 Vegetables have never tasted so good.

 Bonus points: use some homemade bone broth for an extra dose of vitamins and minerals.

 Can You Store + Freeze This Detox Soup Recipe?